 History repeating itself

 A Long Petal of the Sea was my first book of the new year and decade, and the first novel I’d read by Allende.
-I enjoyed her narrative style and dialogue, her depth of detail on the events in the story, and her portraits of Roser and Victor, and the supporting characters woven through their long lives.
+I enjoyed her narrative style and dialogue, her depth of detail on the events in the story, and her portraits of Roser and Victor, and of the supporting characters woven through their long lives.

 However, aspects of the novel left me dispirited.
 The ideological and physical gulf between right and left and rich and poor, the demonising of refugees, and the absolute power of authoritarian strongmen.
 Sadly, as with 1930s Europe and 1970s Latin America, the novel serves as a warning of history repeating itself today.

 I look forward to reading more of Allende’s works.
 And having returned A Long Petal of the Sea to the library, I loaned her debut novel, The House of the Spirits (1982).
 This could be the beginning of a beautiful writer-reader relationship.